 This rather process has been developed in more recent years and it is favored as it accomplishes, with great efficiency, a cleaner and more fruitful bean product that is even shinier upon viewing when compares to other, more traditional processes.

-The Major Coffee Producing Regions
+Major Coffee Growing Regions

-So, what are the main coffee cultivating regions?
+So, what are the main coffee growing regions?
 Well, the first one includes the sides of the three sections of the Andes Mountains that make up much of the country.
 Their slopes are beautiful and perfect for pinpointing the best environments for what a cafetalero is interested in.

 This mountain range is broken up into three immense stretches, better known as cordilleras, that were erected over millions of years of tectonic activity.
 It is this topographical quality that make a lot of the coffee magic happen.
 If it weren’t for these immense formations, there simply wouldn’t be just the right amount of rainfall and moisture concentrated for coffee bean cultivation.